 Step 6: To make the creamy glaze, pour three tablespoons of milk into 2 cups of powdered sugar.
 Stir.
 If you want your glaze thicker, use less milk.
 Optional: you can add pumpkin spice to the glaze to flavor it!

 Step 7: Drizzle the icing over the bundt cake, then top it with pecans.
-You can also eat this gluten free pumpkin bundt cake without the icing or decorate it with frosting.
+You can also eat this gluten-free pumpkin bundt cake without icing or decorating it with frosting.

 You can also bake this Gluten Free Sweet Potato Cake in a bundt pan!

-The type of bundt pan doesn’t really matter.
-You want to make sure you use one that is non-stick.
-(Tip: I like to spray coconut oil on the inside as an extra precaution!)
+The type of bundt pan doesn’t matter.
+You want to make sure you use a non-stick pan.
+(Tip: I like to use gluten free baking spray on the inside as an extra precaution!)

 You can easily bake this gluten-free pumpkin bundt cake batter in a cake pan.
 This recipe also makes delicious cupcakes :-).